If you want to apply to Princeton, the deadline for Fall 2022 admissions is January 1 and the fee for the application is $70.

 The Early Action deadline is November 1, which is coming up fast!
 Princeton will release EA admissions decisions no later than December 15.

 Princeton accepts about 15% of early action applicants and 6% all applicants for all deadlines.
-In 2021, Princeton admitted 791 of the 5,386 who applied early action.
+Last year, Princeton admitted 791 of the 5,386 who applied early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

-Getting into Princeton is extremely difficult.
+It is extremely difficult to get into Princeton.
 Princeton evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

 In 2021, Princeton accepted 6% of students, around 1,848 of the 32,835 students who applied.